reality-two/reality2-documentation/instructions/2 Definitions/Plugins.md

 #### A more complex example

-This example is taken from the python folder, and shows how you might create a plugin for ChatGPT.
+This example is taken from the sentant definitions folder, and shows how you might create a plugin for ChatGPT.
 To understand this, you need to look at the [ChatGPT API definition](https://openai.com/blog/introducing-chatgpt-and-whisper-apis).

 ```YAML
 plugins: